woocommerce/woocommerce-rest-api-docs/source/includes/v3/_product-tags.md

 ## Update a Product Tag ##

-This API lets you make changes to a product shipping class.
+This API lets you make changes to a product tag.

 ### HTTP Request ###